Test cricket

 Test cricket is a format of the sport of cricket, considered the game's most prestigious and traditional form.
 Often referred to as the "ultimate test" of a cricketer's skill, endurance and temperament, it is a first-class format of international cricket where two teams in whites, each representing their country, compete over a match that can last up to five days.
 It consists of up to four innings (up to two per team), with a minimum of ninety overs scheduled to be bowled in six hours per day, making it the sport with the longest playing time except for some multi-stage cycling races.
-A team wins the match by outscoring the opposition with the bat and bowling them out with the ball, otherwise the match ends in a draw.
+A team wins the match by outscoring the opposition with the bat and bowling them out with the ball.
+Otherwise the match ends in a draw.

 It is contested by 12 teams which are the full-members of the International Cricket Council (ICC).
 The term "test match" was originally coined in 1861–62 but in a different context—that the English team was testing itself against all of the Australian colonies.
 Test cricket did not become an officially recognised format until the 1890s, but many international matches since 1877 have been retrospectively awarded Test status.
 The first such match took place at the Melbourne Cricket Ground (MCG) in March 1877 between teams which were then known as a Combined Australian XI and James Lillywhite's XI, the latter a team of visiting English professionals.
 Matches between Australia and England were first called "test matches" in 1892.
 The first definitive list of retrospective Tests was written by South Australian journalist Clarence P. Moody two years later and, by the end of the century, had gained acceptance.

 Traditionally, Test matches had always been played with a red ball during daylight hours.
 However, amid growing concern over dwindling viewership in the late 2000s, numerous trials were held in the early 2010s which culminated in day/night Tests being permitted by the ICC in 2012, and the first day/night match was between Australia and New Zealand at the Adelaide Oval in November 2015.
-These matches start later in the day and continue into the evening, necessitating the use of a pink ball to aid in visibility.
+These matches start later in the day and continue into the evening, necessitating the use of a pink ball to aid visibility.

 The ICC World Test Championship is the international championship of Test cricket.
 It is a league competition run by the ICC, with its inaugural season starting in 2019.
 In line with the ICC's goal of having one pinnacle tournament for each of the three formats of international cricket, it is the premier championship for Test cricket.